OU-Libraries/cdm-util-scripts/README.md

 "Additional formats (text)",format
 ```

+All cell values in the field data CSV will have leading and trailing whitespace removed.
+Columns with identical names in the field data CSV will have their contents joined with a semicolon before being mapped according to the column mapping CSV.

-The reconciliation mode matches CSV rows to pages using the specified page position column.
-If the `object` reconciliation mode is selected, each CSV row must correspond uniquely to its identifier.
+The `page` reconciliation mode matches field data CSV rows to page level-metadata in CONTENTdm compound objects using the object-level `identifier-nick` key and the specified page number in the `page-position-column-name` column.
+The `object` reconciliation mode matches field data CSV rows to object level metadata using the `identifier-nick` key, which must be unique in the field data CSV.

 Example, using the `object` mode:
 ```